Tired Eyes Slowly Burning: Critical reception

-AllMusic critic Sean Carruthers wrote, "it mixes together to create a dreamy electronic mix that owes something to both Skinny Puppy and The Legendary Pink Dots, but is nonetheless totally different.
+AllMusic critic Sean Carruthers wrote, "it mixes together to create a dreamy electronic mix that owes something to both Skinny Puppy and the Legendary Pink Dots, but is nonetheless totally different.
 Think Pink Floyd on a scary electronic acid trip and you're getting close."
-James Muretich of the Calgary Herald felt the album was more enjoyable than the output of Ka-Spel and Key's respective bands at the time, and said that it "engrosses the senses with its eerie but enticing psychedelic/electronic sound".
-Tom harrison of The Province likened the album to the work of Pink Floyd and praised the two musicians for leaving their comfort zone to produce an album that he thought was "palpably romantic".
+James Muretich of the Calgary Herald felt the album was more enjoyable than the output of Edward Ka-Spel and cEvin Key's respective bands at the time, and said that it "engrosses the senses with its eerie but enticing psychedelic/electronic sound".
+Tom Harrison of The Province likened the album to the work of Pink Floyd and praised the two musicians for leaving their comfort zone to produce an album that he thought was "palpably romantic."

 Track listing

 All songs written by cEvin Key and Edward Ka-Spel.